What to pack:

 - Toiletries: pack a few personal items, such as a toothbrush and toothpaste, shower items, lip balm, deodorant, a brush/comb, makeup and hair band/barrettes.

 - Comfortable nursing bras or regular bras.
-Whether or not you choose to breastfeed, your breast are likely to be tender and swollen when your milk comes in, which can happen anything during the first several days after delivery.
+Whether or not you choose to breastfeed, your breasts are likely to be tender and swollen when your milk comes in, which can happen anything during the first several days after delivery.
 A good bra can provide some comfort, and breast pads can be added to help absorb leaks.

 - A book on newborn care.
 The hospital will provide you with a book, but you may prefer your own.
 Of course, the nurses will be there to answer questions and show you how to change, hold, nurse and bathe your newborn if you need guidance.